Press "Enter" to skip to content

 Overview

-Here at the Risk Communication Laboratory we are using commercial marketing techniques to develop and test highly targeted health messages on a variety of different topics and health decisions.
-Below is a description of how we use Perceptual Mapping and Vector Message Modeling to develop health messages and/or materials for our research.
+At the Risk Communication Laboratory, we utilize commercial marketing techniques to create and test highly targeted health messages on various public health topics and health decisions.
+Below is a description of how we use Perceptual Mapping and Vector Message Modeling to develop health messages and materials for our research.

 Perceptual Mapping